spacelabdev/spacelab-react/DeveloperOnboarding.md

     - variable names
     - function names

-## Thank You For Reading and Welcome to the Spacelab Nonprofit!
+## Thank You For Reading and Welcome to The Spacelab Nonprofit!

 <p>(<a href="#top">back to top</a>)</p>